 With experience in both the private and non-profit sectors, Carly joined the Foundation in March of 2018.

-With deep industry experience and knowlege, Shannon joined us in August of 2021.
+With deep industry experience and knowlege, Allyson joined us in January of 2022.

 Math Teacher (Retired)